Office of the Bursar

 Account statements are prepared on a monthly basis.
 Billing begins in early August for the fall semester and early January for the spring semester.
 However, this may vary slightly depending on when a student enrolls in classes.
-Enrollment typically occurs at New Student Orientation.
+Enrollment typically occurs in conjunction with New Student Orientation.

 Students will receive a notification via their Penn State email account when their statement is available to view/pay through the Student Center in LionPATH.
 Residence hall charges are included in the statement, if applicable.
 Paper statements are NOT mailed.
 The Office of the Bursar, as well as other Penn State departments, will communicate important information to students through their Penn State e-mail account.
 It is important that students monitor their Penn State email account.

 - Grant online Authorized Payer access for parents/ other individuals (optional).

 - Grant online Delegated access for parents (optional).

 Students must sign a Financial Responsibility Agreement (FRA) prior to enrolling in classes each semester.
 The FRA is a student’s promise to take responsibility for the payment of his or her account.